Is this online guitar training program worth the monthly subscription?

 So I decided to take the next step.
 At one point I tried out some online singing lessons and liked them.
 So I thought, there must be something there for instruments too.

 On my first look, everything looked professional with super high-quality videos.
-What was even better is they got some great names behind the training (for example, Steve Stevens from Billy Idol is one of them).
+What was even better is they’ve got some great names behind the training (for example, Steve Stevens from Billy Idol has a masterclass in the member’s area).

 I was stoked…